yiru-xiong/ProjectGallery/Deep Reinforcement Learning/README.md

 - **Functools**

 ### 🧸
 Training a reinforcement learning model is fun!
-It’s a lot like training a pet—give the right incentives, the learning process quickly adapts and learns to solve the problem more effectively, just like how a smart kitty/puppy quickly masters new tricks 🐾🎓
+It’s a lot like training a pet—give the right incentives, the learning agent quickly adapts and learns to solve the problem more effectively, just like how a smart kitty/puppy quickly masters new tricks 🐾🎓

 <img width="220" alt="my cat" src="https://github.com/user-attachments/assets/e4fea97d-708a-4beb-a9bf-710a38c2b949">